 - Completion of the Co-op Application Form

 Canada Immigration requires students who are not Canadian citizens or landed immigrants to apply for a Co-op work permit in order to be eligible to work off campus in a full time position.
 After you have applied to and been accepted into SIAT Co-op, you will receive confirmation of registration plus information about how to apply for your co-op work permit.

 Once you are accepted into Co-op, follow these instructions.

 Things to Consider

-- All undergraduate students are required to commit to complete a minimum of three work terms (but ideally four work terms), and Second Degree and Post Baccalaureate students must commit to a minimum of one work term.
-Students should alternate between work and study semesters.
-Students not intending to complete the minimum number of work terms will not be admitted.
+- At least 3 additional semesters: All undergraduate students are expected to complete at least 3 work terms, ideally 4, alternating between work and study semesters.
+Students not intending to complete at least 3 work terms will not be admitted.

-- Acceptance into the Co-op program does not guarantee placement in a work term.
-Students are required to apply for posted positions, and it is the employers who determine the applicants to be interviewed and hired.
+- It’s competitive: Acceptance into Co-op does not guarantee your placement in a specific work term.
+Students apply for posted positions; employers decide who to interview and whom to hire.